openwisp/openwisp-controller/README.rst

 - The above example used `VPN subnet division rule <#vpn-subnet-division-rule>`_.
 Similarly, `device subnet division rule <#device-subnet-division-rule>`_ can be used, which only requires `creating a subnet and a subnet division rule <#1-create-a-subnet-and-a-subnet-division-rule>`_.

+Limitations of Subnet Division
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+In the current implementation, it is not possible to change "Size", "Number of Subnets" and "Number of IPs" fields of an existing subnet division rule due to following reasons:

+Size
+""""

+Allowing to change size of provisioned subnets of an existing subnet division rule will require rebuilding of Subnets and IP addresses which has possibility of breaking existing configurations.

+Number of Subnets
+"""""""""""""""""

+Allowing to decrease number of subnets of an existing subnet division rule can create patches of unused subnets dispersed everywhere in the master subnet.
+Allowing to increase number of subnets will break the continuous allocation of subnets for every device.
+It can also break configuration of devices.

+Number of IPs
+"""""""""""""

+Allowing to decrease number of IPs of an existing subnet division rule will lead to deletion of IP Addresses which can break configuration of devices being used.
+It **is allowed** to increase number of IPs.

+If you want to make changes to any of above fields, delete the existing rule and create a new one.
+The automation will provision for all existing devices that meets the criteria for provisioning. **WARNING**: It is possible that devices get different subnets and IPs from previous provisioning.

 Signals
 -------